-Converting an SNMP MIB into C code involves these steps:
+To convert an SNMP MIB into C code, you use this general procedure:

-- 1 Using a MIB compiler to convert the MIB definition into an intermediate file. - To compile the MIBs, you can use the SMICng MIB compiler.
-SMICng, an industry-standard compiler, is shipped with the SNMP agent. - 2 Running MIBMAN to convert the intermediate file generated by SMICng into three C source files. - These source files contain the C variable definitions and action routine templates needed to implement the MIB. - 3 Doing the final integration.
+- 1 Use a MIB compiler to convert the MIB definition into an intermediate file.
+To compile the MIBs, you can use the SMICng MIB compiler.
+SMICng, an industry-standard compiler, is shipped with the SNMP agent. - 2 Run MIBMAN to convert the intermediate file generated by SMICng into three C source files. - These source files contain the C variable definitions and action routine templates needed to implement the MIB. - 3 Do the final integration.